lightning/bolts/04-onion-routing.md

  - `hmac` (20 bytes): an HMAC authenticating the remainder of the packet, with a key using the above key generation with key type "_um_".
  - `failure code` (4 bytes)
  - `message length` (2 bytes): the length of the message field in bytes
- - `message` (variable): a string representation.
-The message is padded to 128 bytes with `0x00` bytes.
+ - `message` (variable): a string representation of the message.
+ - `additional length` (2 bytes): the length of any additional protocol level message attached as additional information.
+ - `additional` (variable): a protocol level message, preceeded by the its `type`, as defined by other specifications.
+For example a route failure MAY include a `channel_update` message to inform the sender that a channel is no longer usable.

 The node then generates a new key, using the key type `ammag`.
 This key is then used to generate a 154 byte pseudo-random stream, which is then applied to the packet using `XOR`.